František Chvostek

-František Chvostek (Franz Chvostek; /ˈkvɒstᵻk/; 21 May 1835 – 16 November 1884) was a Czech-Austrian military physician and lecturer in internal medicine.
+František Chvostek (Franz Chvostek; /ˈkvɒstᵻk/; 21 May 1835 – 16 November 1884) was a Czech-Austrian military medical doctor and lecturer in internal medicine.
 He published articles on a wide variety of medical disorders but is most notable for having described Chvostek's sign which he described in 1876.

 Biography

 Chvostek was born in Místek, Moravia, to a leather tanner.
 He joined the army as a military surgeon and studied at the Josephinian Military Academy of Surgery in Vienna, receiving his doctorate in 1863 and becoming a regimental physician and surgeon at Vienna's Garrison Hospital.
 From 1863 to 1867 he was the assistant of Adalbert Duchek (1824–1882) and from 1868 to 1871 he lectured on electrotherapy at the Josephinian Academy.
 In 1871 he took over Duchek's medical clinic, which he led until the academy's closure in 1874.
 He then returned to the Garrison Hospital's department of internal medicine, where he remained until his death in 1884.